A walk from Alstonefield, Staffordshire to the beautiful village of Milldale and along Dovedale in Derbyshire so two counties on one walk!

 Car parking address: Alstonefield car park, Lode Lane, Alstonefield, Ashbourne, DE6 2FY (Google pin)

 This is a small car park with toilets.
-However, if that is full there is a second car park.
-There are ‘P’ signs on the drive into Alstonefield, it is called the Playing Fields car park (Google pin).
-These are both free car parks but the playing fields one has a place you can make a donation for the upkeep.
+However, there is a second car park which you will have probably noticed signs on the way in, called the Playing Fields car park (Google pin).
+Alstonefield car park is now pay and display, using cards only.
+You can find details on car parking charges here.
+The playing fields one has a place where you can make a donation for the upkeep.

 Public transport